IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 “I have always viewed my work as a kind of personal photojournalism, and it is through the medium of photography that I feel a greater connection to the world around me.
 I especially like irony in pictures and am always open to the incidental and unanticipated, often a peripheral element that introduces a new dimension into the pictures. – Robert Brown

-Visual Arts: Constructions/Collage, Graphic Arts, New Media/Technology, Photography, Printmaking, Sculpture
+Visual Arts: Constructions/Collage, Graphic Arts, New Media/Technology, Photography, Printmaking, Sculpture; term

 Through capturing photographic imagery from personal sacred space, dreams and the natural world, I create my own language of metaphors and special symbolism.
 This is visual journaling of what’s important to me and my inner thoughts and ideas are made visible through my technique and my choice of subject matter.
 I believe we are formed by images and we need to develop a critical intake and understanding of what we are seeing.